-Larry Getlin is a medical device executive who provides strategic guidance and leadership of legal, regulatory, clinical and corporate compliance organizations across a broad range of clinical trials and regulatory product approvals.
+Larry Getlin was a medical device executive, providing strategic guidance and leadership of legal, regulatory, clinical and corporate compliance organizations across a broad range of clinical trials and regulatory product approvals.
 He is excited and considers it a privilege to engage with one of the leading global and innovative heart and vascular disease programs that is on the cutting edge of clinical research, diagnosis, treatment and prevention of cardiovascular disease.

 Greg Graves is executive vice president and chief financial officer at Entegris.
 He serves as the treasurer on MHIF's Board of Directors.

 Thom Gunderson is the former chair of MHIF's Board of Director and former managing director and senior research analyst at Piper Jaffray.
 His passion for MHIF was first stirred years ago when he heard a speech by Dr. Robert Van Tassel, one of MHIF's Founders, in which he laid out the importance and community benefits of having a top notch cardiovascular team in Minnesota.
 The passion was fueled by the ongoing interaction he has had over the years with physicians and staff and Thom believes MHIF is a world-class operation.

 Sharon Hawkins has lived in Minnesota since 2002 and has been active in several civic and philanthropic endeavors in the Twin Cities.
 In addition to serving on the Abbott Northwestern Hospital Foundation (ANWF) board, she is a member of the board of Twin Cities Rise, Charlemagne Institute, King Milling Company, Lake Minnetonka Garden Club, past member of MN Opera, and is founder and past president of the Middle School Schoolgirls’ Lacrosse Association.